 Beyond Meat Burritos: A Family Favorite

-These Beyond Meat Burritos are definitely part of the regular grilled-tortilla-meal rotation at our house.
-And they have been for a few years now.
+These Beyond Meat Burritos are part of the regular grilled-tortilla-meal rotation at our house.
+They’ve been a family favorite for years.

 They also make an excellent meal for entertaining, as the filling can be made in advance: make the filling earlier in the day, or even the night before you have guests.
-Then all you have to do is compile and grill the burritos just before your guests arrive.
+All you’ll have left to do is compile and grill the burritos just before your guests arrive.

-In fact, this burrito filling—layers of the cilantro lime rice, Beyond Meat, black beans, salsa, and cheddar, baked until the cheddar melts to perfection—is a delicious meal all by itself if you don’t feel like grilling burritos.
-(But please feel like grilling burritos, they’re deliciously addicting!!)
+This burrito filling—layers of cilantro lime rice, meatless veggie crumbles, black beans, salsa, and cheddar—is baked just until the cheddar melts.
+It’s a delicious meal by itself if you don’t feel like grilling burritos.

 A Few Things!